 AllPest Exterminators are experts in the control of mice and rats.
 Our Mouse Control Service's include a thorough inspection of all potential harborages inside and outside, all food and water sources and possible points of entry into your home or structure.
-During our initial visit to your property we will recommend control procedures and preventative measures.
-Our services can be a one time treatment or a regularly scheduled monthly service.
+During our initial visit to your property we will recommend rodent control procedures and preventative measures.
+Our rodent control services can be a one time treatment or a regularly scheduled monthly service.

 Click here for Rat information